Avian Collision Team (ACT)

 → ACT will provide training on best practices and protocols and facilitate transport of live birds to licensed wildlife rehabilitators.
 Must be age 18 or older to volunteer.

 All interested volunteers must attend an orientation session—see dates below.
-Orientations will be held at the Capital One Café near Copley Square in downtown Boston.
+Orientations will be held at the New England Aquarium near Faneuil Hall/Quincy Market in downtown Boston.

 Thursday, March 12 (6:00-7:00 pm)